The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global hospital infection therapeutics market reached a value of around US$ 11 Billion in 2020.
+The global hospital infection therapeutics market size reached US$ 11.2 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 15.1 Billion by 2027, exhibiting a growth rate (CAGR) of 4.97% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Hospital infection therapeutics refers to various pharmaceutical drugs used for the treatment of nosocomial infections.
 These infections can be acquired at hospitals, nursing homes, rehabilitation facilities and other clinical settings and are usually treated by antiviral, antibacterial and antifungal medicines.
 The antibacterial therapeutics consist of cell wall synthesis and protein synthesis inhibitors, such as vancomycin, carbapenems, cephalosporins, linezolid, aminoglycosides and tigecycline.
 The antifungal therapeutics include caspofungin and Amphotericin B. These drugs aid in preventing the instances of hospital-acquired pneumonia, urinary tract infections (UTIs), gastrointestinal disorders, bloodstream infections and surgical site infections.